-Find out if you could be eligible for the different state and federal relocation grant assistance for Job Seekers, NDIS request and emergency relocation assistance.
+Find out if you could be eligible for the different state and federal relocation grant assistance now with latest updates for Job Seekers, Agricultural, Regional Jobs, Temporary Visa Workers, NDIS request and emergency relocation assistance.

 With the pandemic shaking up the job force with uncalculatable consequences, the mission to match job seekers to job vacancies, has incentivised the Governments of Australia to create programs to entice people to move out of their comfort zone to get work.
 There is immediate cash assistance designed to help people relocate to a new destination if there is a job that they are planning on starting – short-term or long-term, there are dollars available via government departments that will help you with the cost of moving your life in order to begin employment.

 You can request any removal service to help you move!
 Muval can help you with a range of quotes for official purposes to help formalise your request for Government Assistance.

 All job seekers participating in employment service programs may be immediately eligible for the Relocation Assistance to Take Up a Job program.